VPGTrans: Transfer Visual Prompt Generator across LLMs: Maximizing the Transfer Efficiency with a Two-stage Transfer Strategy

 \subsection{A Two-stage VPG Transfer Framework}

 By connecting all the dots as discussed above in $\S$\ref{sec:exploration_study}, we now design our two-stage VPGTrans framework for more efficient VPG transfer.
-As shown in Fig. \ref{fig:method}, the stage-1 of VPGTrans performs projector warm-up and the stage-2 carries out direct fine-tuning.
-Our results demonstrate that, our approach is simple yet can significantly speed up the transfer learning process without compromising performance.
-Some more detailed results are given in the later sections (\cf $\S$\ref{sec:tas} \& \ref{sec:tat}).
+As shown in Fig. \ref{fig:method}, the stage-1 of VPGTrans performs projector warm-up and the stage-2 carries out a vanilla fine-tuning.
+Our results demonstrate that the VPGTrans is simple yet effective that can significantly speed up the transfer without compromising performance.
+Detailed results are given in the later sections (\cf $\S$\ref{sec:tas} \& \ref{sec:tat}).